DEGNZ is an incorporated society, which employs staff and is overseen by a board elected from the membership.

 Phil is a chartered accountant with extensive experience in the screen industry.
 For the last five years Phil has been working with the chartered accountancy firm Pieter Holl & Associates Ltd. The firm has a strong focus on the film and television industry and is a sponsor of DEGNZ.

-Kezia Barnett is an award-winning film-maker and director of commercials, short films and music videos, and her projects have been showcased around the world.
-Her most recent short, Rouge Amour, was selected as part of straight8 to screen at the Cannes Film Festival & Cannes Lions.
+Kezia is an award-winning film-maker and director of commercials, short films and music videos, and her projects have been showcased around the world.
+Her short Rouge Amour was selected as part of straight8 to screen at the Cannes Film Festival & Cannes Lions.
 Recently, her short film Nurse Me was selected for the Aesthetica Short Film Festival.

 Louise grew up in Australia and began her career directing award-winning drama and documentary productions for blue chip clients.
 She went on to direct close to 200 episodes of Australian television drama.
 Louise has directed prime-time documentaries, a host of factual programming and short films, including the acclaimed Whakatiki.